Physical-Cognition-Lab/A-graph-theory-approach-for-testing-children-s-block-construction/README.md

 2. Data

-This folder is curretnly empty, but would be where data files (extracted from video coding) are stored and used for analysis.
+This folder is currently empty, but would be where data files (extracted from video coding) are stored and used for analysis.

 3. Video-Coding